 Created by FIX Dessert Chocolatier, based in Dubai, UAE, this chocolate bar went viral on TikTok last summer, and its obsession has yet to end!

-The original recipe has a pistachio and tahini-coated kataifi or kadayif filling in a milk chocolate shell.
+The original recipe features pistachio- and tahini-coated kataifi (kadayif) filling in a milk chocolate shell.
+A beautiful fusion of Eastern and Western flavors, much like in these goat cheese-stuffed dates.

 Hounded by the endless remakes on my Instagram feed, I even grabbed a copycat at Dubai Airport last month while on a trip overseas.
 The $18 price tag made it hard to swallow and although it wasn’t bad, but, to be honest, I won’t be rebuying it!
 The milk chocolate made it too sweet for my taste!
 And why pay so much when you can make your own Dubai chocolate at home for much less?

-And so, the exhaustive testing started, mainly to find an alternative to Kataifi, the wheat-based philo dough pastry that adds crunch to the filling.
+And so, the exhaustive testing started, mainly to find an alternative to Kataifi, the wheat-based phyllo dough pastry that adds crunch to the filling.

 Dark chocolate: I switch between 60% dark chocolate and Lily’s stevia-sweetened chocolate chips.
 You can use milk chocolate if you prefer.

 Rice Chex mix: This is the crunch in the chocolate.
-Puffed rice may work but this chex cereal comes pre-toasted and is a flatter product so I feel it is more suitable here.
+Puffed rice may work, but this chex cereal comes pre-toasted and is flatter, so I feel it is more suitable here.

 Note: